g-leech/argmin-gravitas/_posts/2017-07-01-estimating-controversy.markdown

 $$
 <br><br></div>

-(Resistance manifests as delay, negotiation &amp; PR costs, extra legal costs, hazard insurance, or reduced volunteering and uptake.
+(Obstructionism manifests as delay, negotiation &amp; PR costs, extra legal costs, hazard insurance, or reduced volunteering and uptake.
 Controversy appears in the resistance equation, to model sensitivity to bad PR in politicians and NGOs.
 ‘Counter-activism’ is to be understood as effective obstruction.)
 <br>